kabirumurtala/jekyll-now/_posts/2018-8-13-prevalence-of-copd-in-the-united-states.md

-Chronic Obstructive Pulmonary Disease, or COPD, refers to a group of progressive lung disease that cause obstruction of the airway, making it hard to empty air out of the lungs.
+Chronic Obstructive Pulmonary Disease, or COPD, refers to a group of progressive lung diseases that cause obstruction of the airway, making it hard to empty air out of the lungs.
 It includes emphysema, chronic bronchitis, and in some cases a combination of both conditions.

 Symptoms of COPD include difficulty with breathing, cough which may be associated with mucus (sputum) production, wheezing, and easy fatigability.